 The Riders Masters Cup is a new innovative show jumping competition between the two major equestrian powers: the Americas and Europe in a never before seen transatlantic battle.

 Created by EEM and organized in partnership with the European Equestrian Federation (EEF), this transatlantic confrontation will see two teams composed of the best riders and horses on the planet square off in competition.
-The competition will alternate locations between Europe and the United States each season.

 The second round is against the clock where the strategy and choices of team leaders are paramount.
 During this round, riders are allowed to switch from a Grand Prix horse to a horse that may be more prepared for speed.
 The coach of the losing team in the first round designates his first rider to go and the winning team has the advantage of choosing his first direct opponent.
 It then switches for the next round.
-Each duel that is won accumulates two points for the winning team.
+Each duel that is won accumulates 20 points for the winning team.